 You can pay any amount you want (subject to the terms of the policy), varying coverage accordingly and as long as you continue to pay the costs of insurance for your policy.
 If your cash value is sufficient to pay those costs, you might even be able to cover your premium payments in some years.

 The cash value you accumulate depends in part on how your life insurance company credits your account.
 The cash value may grow faster or slower than you assume, so it can be hard to predict how much cash value might be available to you in the future.
 If things don't go as well as you'd planned, you may end up paying more in premiums to keep your policy funded.

-The amount your policy earns may depend on interest rates, financial markets or other factors.
 Depending on your tolerance for risk, you may be able to pursue the potential for higher returns in your policy.
 That risk, however, comes from the essentially unknown nature of those return rates — they may be nonexistent, or even negative.

-Which Life Insurance Plan Could Be Best for ME?
+Which Life Insurance Plan Could Be Best for Me?

 When it comes to insurance policies, one isn't necessarily better than the other — the key is to develop a strategy that best suits your needs.
 Between whole and universal life insurance, your choice may come down to whether you prefer guarantees or flexibility.

 For example, you might consider the guarantees of whole life if you have a specific need in mind, and you plan to use your cash value for that need.
 Or perhaps you're certain you want the death benefit to remain in place.